Datebook Listing from the SF Chronicle for January 20, 1970

 Shows at The Fillmore West are enshrined in rock history not just because of the fine posters, but because they featured great bands in their prime, like the Jimi Hendrix Experience, The Grateful Dead and Big Brother.
 While Fillmore and Avalon posters have underground cool, Fillmore West posters present iconic Baby Boomer bands like Santana and CSNY when they were still fresh.
 For all the attention given to the posters, there are surprisingly few lists of concerts at the Fillmore West, and most of them are lists of the posters rather than the shows.
 The best list I am aware of is Ross Hannan's list of Fillmore West events, which attempts to add and correct information about which bands performed when, since not every advertised show was played exactly as it was billed.
 Reading this list is a primer in live rock at its finest, and often all three acts on the bill were exceptional bands, even if they did not achieve stardom.

 By my estimation, there must be approximately 100 Tuesday night Audition concerts, possibly more, meaning perhaps as many as 300 acts played the Fillmore West that we are not generally aware of.
-If the Tuesday night "winner" also played on each weekend, as appeared to be the case, then there would be approximately 100 acts that were part of the "main" Fillmore West schedule that we have no direct evidence of.
+If the Tuesday night "winner" also played on each weekend, as appeared to be the case at least some of the time, then there would be approximately 50 or more acts that were part of the "main" Fillmore West schedule that we have no direct evidence of.
 At the very least, this fact explains the number of lesser known groups who claim to have played The Fillmore West who never appeared on a poster.
 There were no posters or flyers for Tuesday night show, and the band "added" to the weekend gig was not on the poster, as the artwork had been done and the posters distributed considerably earlier.

-With this mystery in mind, I have attempted to determine what I can about Fillmore West audition shows.
-Initially I was able to uncover about 21 shows, and a little bit of supporting information, and I have added more since the first posting.
+With this mystery in mind, I have been attempting to determine what I can about Fillmore West audition shows.
 Clearly this will be an ongoing project, but this post will explain the information that I have found.

 Fillmore West Tuesday Night Audition Format